News & Insights

 No-one can make decisions on your behalf unless they have authority to do so.
-If you have not appointed an attorney through an LPA, it will mean that no-one can access your bank accounts or finances, or make decisions about health and care, even if they are your next of kin.
+If you have not appointed an attorney through an LPA, it will mean that no-one can access your bank accounts or finances, or make decisions about your health or care even if they are your next of kin.

 Capacity is a legal term for being able to make your own decisions, and understanding the consequences and impact of those decisions at the time you are making them.
 You can lack capacity sometimes or all the time.
 Lack of capacity usually come from an illness or accident, but can come from a condition at birth.